 The Gabriel W. Lasker Service Award was established in 2005 to recognize and honor individuals who have demonstrated a history of excellence in service to the American Association of Biological/Physical Anthropologists, its members, and/or the field of biological anthropology.
 Nominees do not have to be AABA members.

-The award is named in honor of the late Gabriel W. Lasker, former AAPA President, Vice President, Secretary-Treasurer, Executive Committee member, founding editor of the Yearbook of Physical Anthropology, and long-term editor of Human Biology.
+The award is named in honor of the late Gabriel W. Lasker, former AAB/PA President, Vice President, Secretary-Treasurer, Executive Committee member, founding editor of the Yearbook of Physical Anthropology, and long-term editor of Human Biology.

 Evaluation Process.
-The AAPA Executive Committee evaluates the nominees and makes the final decision.
+The AABA Executive Committee evaluates the nominees and makes the final decision.
 The committee may request a more detailed letter of nomination from the original nominator along with brief a curriculum vitae of the nominee.
 The awardee and the nominator are informed by the President in January prior to the annual meeting.

-Copyright © 2017 American Association of Physical Anthropologists.
+Copyright © 2021 American Association of Biological Anthropologists.